 If you talk with me about real estate, you will soon find out that I am

-private syndications.
+a huge fan of passively investing in private syndications.
 However, my initial investments into syndications did

 not go well.
 You may wonder why I trusted any syndicators after those